NEW Party (Mongolia)

-NEW Party (ШИНЭ Нам, abbr. ШН), formerly the Citizens’ Coalition for Justice Party (Шударга Иргэдийн Нэгдсэн Эвсэл Нам, abbr. ШИНЭН) is a political party in Mongolia.
-The party was founded on 6 June 2019, amidst the 2019 anti-government protests, and was officially registered by the Supreme Court of Mongolia in September.
+NEW Party (ШИНЭ Нам, abbr. ШН), formerly the Citizens' Coalition for Justice Party (Шударга Иргэдийн Нэгдсэн Эвсэл Нам, abbr. ШИНЭН) was a political party in Mongolia between 2019 and 2026.
+The party was founded on 6 June 2019, in the aftermath of the 2018 anti-government protests, and was officially registered by the Supreme Court in September.
+However, after unsuccessfully running in two parliamentary elections, the party became defunct in June 2026 when it was deregistered for not following up with relevant laws.

 The NEW Party emerged as a big-tent political organization, comprising many social movements, non-governmental organizations, and opposition forces against the political establishment dominated by the Mongolian People's Party (MPP) and Democratic Party (DP).

 History

 In 2004, a group of young activists organized demonstrations against government policies.
-The movement led to the creation of the "Healthy Society, Civil Movement", a non-governmental organization and later the Civil Movement Party led by Jalbasürengiin Batzandan in 2007.
+The movement led to the creation of the "Healthy Society, Civil Movement", a non-governmental organization, and later the Civil Movement Party led by Jalbasürengiin Batzandan in 2007.

-During the 2018–2019 Mongolian protests against alleged corruption scandal by high-ranking government officials, anti-government sentiment soared and the two major parties, the MPP and the DP, were accused of working together.
-Five cross-party members of parliament (MP), informally known as the "Fair Five", took part in the popular demonstrations and called for the resignation of Chairman of the State Great Khural Miyeegombyn Enkhbold, who resigned in February 2019.
+During the 2018–2019 Mongolian protests against an alleged corruption scandal by high-ranking government officials, anti-government sentiment soared, and the two major parties, the MPP and the DP, were accused of working together.
+Five cross-party members of parliament, informally known as the "Fair Five", took part in the popular demonstrations and called for the resignation of Chairman of the State Great Khural Miyeegombyn Enkhbold, who resigned in February 2019.

-On 6 June 2019, the Citizens' Coalition for Justice Party was founded by then-MP Jalbasürengiin Batzandan and MP Luvsanvandangiin Bold, both of whom were part of the Fair Five and members of the Democratic Party.
+On 6 June 2019, the Citizens' Coalition for Justice Party was founded by then-lawmakers Jalbasürengiin Batzandan and Luvsanvandangiin Bold, both of whom were part of the Fair Five and members of the Democratic Party.

 In the 2020 parliamentary election, the party formed the New Coalition, an electoral coalition with the Republican Party, Truth and Right Party, and Mongolian National Democratic Party, all minor extra-parliamentary parties.
 The coalition comprised 11 political parties and 109 non-governmental organizations but failed to win any seats in the State Great Khural, winning 5.35% of the vote.

 Following their defeat, the party adopted the "New Revolution" as its party manifesto and replaced founder and chairman Batzandan with Tsendsürengiin Gantulga.
 Ahead of the 2024 parliamentary election, the party changed its name to the NEW Party in January 2024 and formed an electoral coalition with the Mongolian Traditional United Party, called the New United Coalition.
 The coalition didn't secure any seats in the expanded State Great Khural and won 4.79% of the vote in the 2024 election.

+On 22 June 2026, the party was deregistered as a legal political party by the Supreme Court for not following up with relevant laws.